 All work and no play makes jack a dull boy.

 If you want to know more about how I set my goals.
 I go more into detail on goal setting in this blog post: How To Set and Achieve Your Goals.

-This concludes my process of prepping for the New Year.
+This concludes my process of how to prepare for a New Year.
 Although New Year’s has passed.
 You can still implement some of these tips to help make this the best year ever.
-If you haven’t already read my Year End Recap.
-Be sure to check it out, to see what all happened this past year that was memorable and noteworthy.

-I filmed a Prepping for the New Year video on my YouTube channel to compliment this blog post.
+I filmed a video on my YouTube channel to compliment this blog post.
+I go over each of these steps on, how to prepare for a new year.
 Click the link below to watch.